-Selection Description RSSI Threshold Active when the received signal is stronger than the pre- defined threshold value.
+Selection Description RSSI Threshold Active when the received signal is stronger than the predefined threshold value.
 Data on channel Active when there is a data reception ongoing.
 Always on The line is always in the active state.
-Tabla 6.2 CD line in inactive state

 Table 6.3 CD line in inactive state